areleu/vencopy/docs/research/projects.rst

   - Role of synthetic fuels for transport
   - Evaluation of new mobility concepts

-- *Comparison of modelling approches*
+- *Comparison of modelling approaches*

   - Systematic comparison of energy system models
   - Comparison of flexibility options (Power system oriented vs user oriented charging)